learnk8s/learnk8s.io/src/clusterSize/content.md

 ![One cluster per app](assets/cluster-per-app.svg)

-You can see this as a generalisation of a **cluster per team**, since usually a team develops one or more apps.
+You can see this as a generalisation of a **cluster per team** since usually a team develops one or more apps.

 _Let's look at the particular pros and cons of this approach._